Texas Tech University

 The Don and Sybil Harrington Foundation (Amarillo Area Foundation)

-- Awards preference to students having original permanent addresses or connection to the top 26 counties of the Texas Panhandle: Armstrong, Briscoe, Carson, Castro, Childress, Collingsworth, Dallam, Deaf Smith, Donley, Gray, Hall, Hansford, Hartley, Hemphill, Hutchinson, Lipscomb, Moore, Ochiltree, Oldham, Parmer, Potter, Randall, Roberts, Sherman, Swisher, and Wheeler.
-Awards are then based on relative geography, financial need, and merit.
+• Scholarship for a student from one of the following Texas counties: Armstrong, Briscoe, Carson, Castro, Childress, Collingsworth, Dallam, Deaf Smith, Donley, Gray, Hall, Hansford, Hartley, Hemphill, Hutchinson, Lipscomb, Moore, Ochiltree, Oldham, Parmer, Potter, Randall, Roberts, Sherman, Swisher, or Wheeler.

 Twanna M. Powell and Joyce Ann Marsh Scholarship